stairwaytowonderland/resume-md-to-ats-converter/README.md

 ## Sample Template and Example 🤖

-A [sample Markdown resume](./sample/resume.sample.md) (`sample/resume.sample.md`) is included in this project.
-You may copy or download it (removing `.sample` from the name if downloading) and use it as a template to create your own Markdown resume.
+A [sample Markdown resume](./sample/template/sample.md) (`sample/template/sample.md`) is included in this project.
+You may copy or download it and use it as a *template* to create your own Markdown resume.

 > [!IMPORTANT]
 > For basic functionality, the **`h2`** level headings **should not** be changed; however if you feel so inclined, you can modify the `ResumeSection` *enum* according to your needs (see the [Resume Sections](#resume-sections-) section for more details).

-You can [download the example `.docx` document](./sample/example.docx) (`sample/example.docx`) and open it in *Microsoft Word* or *Google Docs* (or another application capable of viewing `.docx` files) to see how the sample Markdown file is rendered.
+You can [download the example `.docx` document](./sample/template/output/sample.docx) (`sample/template/output/sample.docx`) and open it in *Microsoft Word* or *Google Docs* (or another application capable of viewing `.docx` files) to see how the sample Markdown file is rendered.

 ## Resume Sections 🚀